KarthiDreamr/MultiFile_AzureTranslate_WindowsApp/README.md

   [KCT - BGSW_Translate Utility Project Report 2.1](https://1drv.ms/w/s!AlCg_DrCVNeDhizmId2EV1gARVlj?e=EYyXcm)
 </div>

-Okay, I can help you make your content more concise and specific.
-Here is a revised version of your features heading in markdown:

 ## Features of KCT-BSGW Translation Utility

 - **Modern and intuitive user interface** The application uses WinUI 3, the latest Windows UI library, to provide a smooth and responsive user experience.